copier-org/copier/README.md

 ``{% if name %}``.
 To read more about templating see the [Jinja2 documentation](http://jinja.pocoo.org/docs>).

-If a `copier.yml` is found in the root of the project, the user will be prompted to fill or confirm the values.
+If a YAML file named `copier.yml` is found in the root of the project (alternatively, a TOML file named `copier.toml`, or a JSON file named `copier.json`), the user will be prompted to fill or confirm the values.

 Use the `data` argument to pass whatever extra context you want to be available in the templates.
 The arguments can be any valid Python value, even a